lightup-data/lightctl/docs/alertchannel.yaml.md

-# Alerting Channel YAML documentation
+# Alert Channel YAML documentation

 This document describes the data model for configuring an alerting channel